-Though both New York strip steak and sirloin steak arise from the beef loin, they come from two different sections.
+Though New York strip steak and sirloin steak arise from the beef loin, they come from two different sections.
 The New York strip steak is cut from the top section of the short loin of the cow.

-This short loin steak cut is located just behind the rib section, extends towards the animal's rear, and is also known as the prime rib cut.
+This short loin steak cut is located just behind the rib section, extends towards the animal's rear, and is known as the prime rib cut.

 Like the tenderloin and filet mignon, this area does not get much exercise, so the texture is fine and without gristle.